amcmike3/FilmQueryProject/README.md

 # FilmQueryProject

-# Description:
+## Description:
 This program follows several programming frameworks including but not limited to Data Access Object (DAO) pattern and Object Relational Mapping (ORM).
 This Project utilizes JDBC and Maven to connect to a database that contains several tables.
 The Program accesses the database using a DAO and following ORM, puts the data retrieved into their respective object either actor or film.
 The program will loop giving the user several options of dynamic SQL statements based on user input.
+All of which are listed below.

-# Tech Used:
+## Tech Used:
 - Maven
 - Java
 - JDBC
-- Object Relational
+- MySQL

-# SQL Statements:
+## SQL Statements:
 - SELECT id, first_name, last_name FROM actor WHERE id = ?;
 <br/>
 Will retrieve actor information based on the actor id chosen by user.